drgrib/alfred/README.md

 ## A Simple Example
 Let's say we want to create a simple script filter that converts a given argument to title case, lower case, or upper case, for which Go conveniently has built-in support.

 Let's start by prototyping our logic in Go with a `case.go` file in our workflow folder.
-We can do this on the command line or in the editor of our choice outside of Alfred:
+We can do this on the command line or in the editor of our choice and run it inside or outside of Alfred:

 ``` go
 package main